theqlabs/qchat/README.md

     Receiving
         Bytes are converted back into Data Objects

-#TODO:
-# DO WE NEED TO SEND LENGTHS FOR VARIABLE-LENGTH DATA? (message, username)
-# IS THE LEADER DOING ANY CONCURRENCY?

     NOTES: So we have unordered and ordered message formats, defined inside their own structs.
 Each has their own data fields.
 Unordered messages are created by a client and sent to the leader, processed and either sent to queue (msg) or sent directly to users (system events.)